Greenville, SC Might Just Be the Hottest City in America Right Now. Here’s Proof.

 6. Fine wine and cocktails have their own scene here, too.

-It’s 2019, and everyone and their sister runs a brewery.
+It’s the 21st century, and everyone and their sister runs a brewery.
 The craft beer scene in Greenville is great, for sure, but some attention needs to be paid to the finer libations in life.

 First, wine.
 Head to Victoria Valley Vineyards on the way to the mountains, or take a short drive south to City Scape Winery for some downtime in their tasting room or on their patio with views of row upon row of grapes.
 If you’re staying in the city, check out the super-spacious rooftop at SIP Whiskey and Wine Bar, where you can choose from walls full of backlit wine racks.